embergabor/domestika-batch-downloader/README.md

 # Node JS Tool to download full courses from Domestika

+This is a fork of https://github.com/ReneR97/domestika-downloader

 This script is a simple way to download a full course from Domestika.

 > **Warning**
 > You need to own the course you want to download.
 So you either have to have bought it or got it for "free" with your premium account.

+## Requirements
+Domestika account
+N_m3u8DL-RE
+ffmpeg

 ## Installation